Wusinho/To-doList/README.md

 ## About

-This project is a Todo-List where you can create a new Project and inside this project, you can create a task, the task contains a title, description, due date, and priority.
+This project is a Todo-List where you can create a new Project and you can create a task, the tasks which contains a title, date, and priority.

-This project was created using the concepts of Single Responsibility, factory functions and, the Module Pattern.

 ![screenshot](./src/assets/Todo.png)